 9. Artificial Food Additives: Aspartame and MSG are two common food additives that can trigger inflammation responses, especially in people who are already suffering from inflammatory conditions such as rheumatoid arthritis.

-Beware for them in packaged foods and in certain Asian cuisines.
+Beware of them in packaged foods and in certain Asian cuisines.